 - They were not charged with a violent crime; and

 - They were not charged with possession with intent to sell.

 This program can include mandated counseling, court supervision, weekly to biweekly court hearings, drug testing, group therapy, detox and rehabilitation, job training, classes to complete a GED, and other services.

 Even if you are not eligible for the North County Drug Court, you may be eligible for Drug Probation under Proposition 36 or can enter a Deferred Entry of Judgment Program under PC 1000, which will allow you to complete a rehabilitation program to have your charges dismissed.
 In any case, you will want to discuss your options with an experienced lawyer before you agree to a deal with the district attorney.

-For every crime on the books, there is at least one way to defend yourself against it. jD LAW is well known throughout Vista, Escondido, and the surrounding area for crafting creative and effective defense strategies for drug offenses.
+For every crime on the books, there is at least one way to defend yourself against it. jD Law Criminal Defense Attorneys is well known throughout Vista, Escondido, and the surrounding area for crafting creative and effective defense strategies for drug offenses.
 As a former narcotics investigator, our founder, James N. Dicks, understands how prosecutors pursue charges against defendants, what evidence they use, and how to dismantle their cases.

-If you bring your case to us, we can defend you against a drug possession conviction by arguing:
+If you bring your North County drug crime case to us, we can defend you against a drug possession conviction by arguing: